 Construction details of Project 22160 class patrol ships

 The keel for the lead ship in the Project 22160 class, designated Vasily Bykov, was laid in February 2014, and the ship is expected to be commissioned into the Russian Navy in 2017.

 Construction on the second patrol ship in the series, named Dmitry Rogachev, began in July 2014.
 The keel laying ceremony of the third ship, designated Pavel Derzhavin, was held in February 2016.

 Deliveries of all six vessels are expected for completion by 2020.

 Project 22160 class design and features

-The vessel is equipped with a telescopic hangar and helicopter deck with facilities at the aft to facilitate take-off, landing and maintenance of one 12t rescue helicopter such as Kamov K?-27 PS.
+The vessel is equipped with a telescopic hangar and helicopter deck with facilities at the aft to enable take-off, landing and maintenance of one 12t rescue helicopter, such as a Kamov Kа-27 PS.
 An inflatable boat can be carried for patrol and transportation tasks.

 Armament of Project 22160